 Like customs and belief, superstition is also a part of Chinese life.
 Things regarded as common senses here may be wired, thrilling, and often nonsense elsewhere.
 Some of them go like these:

-Street Protests against World Cup, and illegal subway workers’ strike happened in Brazil during 2014 World Cup period.
+Street Protests against World Cup, and illegal subway workers’ strike happened in Brazil during the 2014 World Cup period.
 What a shame!
-At least in China you rarely see workers complain about their works during main events and holidays.
-Chinese employees are hard working and cooperative.
+At least in China, you rarely see workers complain about their works during main events and holidays.
+Chinese employees are hardworking and cooperative.
 In most of the holidays and weekends, public services like banks, public transportations, and mobile carriers all in normal operations.
-Greece, Brazil, don’t be jealous!Odyssey Tours is lucky to have the best employees.
+Greece, Brazil, don’t be jealous!